nedkocyber/PortSwigger-Labs/Cross-site scripting (XSS)/Lab1: Reflected XSS into HTML context with nothing encoded.md

+# Lab1: Reflected XSS into HTML context with nothing encoded
 Payload: `<script>alert(1)</script>`

 This is a minimal, safe proof-of-concept payload used to show that arbitrary JavaScript can execute in the victim’s browser context. alert(1) only displays a dialog and causes no harm — it is used purely as an indicator that the injection was successful.